Novident/novident-corkboard/README.md

 ## 💡 What is Corkboard?

-- **Visual Tabs:** Each tab displays a title and a summary (synopsis) of the associated content.
+- **Visual Tabs:** Each tab displays can displays the content associated with the Node passed.
 For example, in a novel, each tab could be a scene with notes about its plot or characters.

 - **Flexibility:** Tabs can be rearranged by dragging and dropping, allowing you to experiment with the structure of your project without altering the entire text.

-- **Integration:** Each tab is linked to a document within Scrivener.
-Clicking on one takes you to the full text for editing.
+- **Integration:** Each tab is linked to a Node within the novident-nodes implementation.

 ## 📌 Corkboard Modes